richardimaoka/alpakka-blog-post/README.md

 ![Cassandra Paging](cassandra-paging.png)

 so that you don't need to be afraid of your Cassandra client going out of memory by fetching a huge data set in one go.
-Cassandra's paging works nicely with Akka Stream, and on top of it, Akka Stream allows fully non-blocking execution without Cassandra driver's imperative [async-paging interface](https://docs.datastax.com/en/developer/java-driver/3.2/manual/async/#async-paging).
+Cassandra's paging works nicely with Akka Streams, and on top of it, Akka Streams allows fully non-blocking execution without Cassandra driver's imperative [async-paging interface](https://docs.datastax.com/en/developer/java-driver/3.2/manual/async/#async-paging).

 Finally, you can run the stream like below: